Friday, January 11, 2013

 Don’t wait to decide whether a person is worthy of your respect before you extend it to him or her.
 Make it automatic and you will have a healthy reputation as a person of integrity.

 If you are disrespectful to those you feel are mean, then others will see you being disrespectful when they disagree with your assessment of that other person.
 When I hear that one of my star students was disrespectful to another staff member, then that student has lost some of my respect for them and I will be less willing to back them in a scholarship committee or write a letter of recommendation.
 I can only write a recommendation letter for people who are respectful in all situations to all people.
 This is because the purpose of a recommendation letter is to vouch for a person that is not known by the college.
-If I see someone who can be respectful to all people regardless of how mean they are then I know for sure they won’t be behave well towards students or professors at that college.
+If I see someone who can be respectful to all people regardless of how they are treated, then I know for sure they will behave well towards students or professors at that college.

 Image: By The U.S. Army (www.Army.mil) [Public domain], via Wikimedia Commons at http://upload.wikimedia.org/wikipedia/commons/3/3f/Mixed_martial_arts_at_Fort_Benning.jpg